PNNL-Comp-Mass-Spec/IMS-Drift-Time-Aligner/README.md

  [/ParamFile:ParamFileName.conf] [/CreateParamFile]
 ```

-InputFilePath is a path to the UIMF file to process.
+InputFilePath is a path to the UIMF or tab-delimited file to process
-* Wildcards are also supported, for example *.uimf
+* Wildcards are also supported, for example *.uimf or *.txt
+* Text files should be tab-delimited with two intensity values per row

 Use `/O` or `-O` to specify the output file path
 * By default the output file will be named InputFileName_new.uimf